This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Business Growth:

-- More time for strategic thinking
+- I have more time for strategic thinking

-- Deeper client relationships
+- I build deeper client relationships

-- Higher service quality without higher costs
+- I deliver higher quality service without higher costs

 Want to try your own tool simplification?
 Here’s the audit that transformed my business:

-Step 1: Usage Reality Check List every tool you’ve used in the past month.
+Step 1: Usage Reality Check List every tool you’ve actually used in the past month.
 Not subscribed to - actually used.
 The number might surprise you.

-For each tool, ask: “If this disappeared tomorrow, would my business stop functioning or just become slightly less convenient?”
+Step 2: The Essential Test For each tool, ask yourself: “If this disappeared tomorrow, would my business stop functioning or would it just become slightly less convenient?”

 The Unexpected Benefit